 Partner, Industrial Disease Solicitor

-She qualified as a Solicitor in 1997, and has over 20 years of Asbestos Disease claims experience, starting out with a national Trade Union law firm, representing many former Royal Navy and MoD employees at Devonport Dockyard, including late exposures during the 1980s on nuclear submarines.
+Helen studied law at Exeter University and the UWE, and qualified as a Solicitor in 1997, and has over 20 years of Asbestos Disease claims experience, starting out with a national Trade Union law firm, representing many former Royal Navy and MoD employees at Devonport Dockyard, including late exposures during the 1980s on nuclear submarines.